Muri is a key concept in Lean management. It stands for "overburdening". Find out what can cause Muri and how to deal with it.

 The first and more obvious is over-demanding.
-In the contemporary business world, it is quite surprising how higher management pushes more work onto their teams hoping that more inputs will somehow result in more outputs.
+In the contemporary business world, it is quite surprising how higher management pushes more work onto their teams, hoping that more inputs will result in more outputs.

 In fact, this leads to a constantly increasing number of waiting tasks, which often results in chaos and burnouts.

-Companies often neglect the need of good training sessions.
-This is how at some point a team member can end up working on a task much longer than necessary.
+Companies often neglect the need for good training sessions.
+This is how, at some point, a team member can end up working on a task much longer than necessary.

 Let’s say that you are trained to work as a copywriter.
 However, the manager decides to use you as a designer.
 You will probably need twice more time to deliver good images than a regular designer will.

 Good communication is crucial for the success of any team.
-You need to establish clear communication channels and practices in order to avoid overburdening.
+You need to establish clear communication channels and practices to avoid overburdening.

 Everybody in the meeting agrees and the team starts to work on the project.
-However, it was just a verbal agreement and the designer was not informed for the project up until the last day before the expected deadline.
+However, it was just a verbal agreement, and the designer was not informed of the project until the last day before the expected deadline.

 There could be many other reasons causing Muri.
 You need to remember that managing all of them will prevent the whole work process from collapsing.

-Lean offers various tools and practices that may help you remove the negative effect of overburdening or at least reduce it to a minimum level.
+Lean offers various tools and practices that may help you remove the negative effect of overburdening or reduce it to a minimum level.

-First, let start with mapping your team’s workflow.
-For this purpose you can use a Kanban board where you visualize the different stages of the workflow.
-By doing so you will be able to acquire a clear understanding of your team’s capacity and see where value is created.
+First, let start by mapping your team’s workflow.
+For this purpose, you can use a Kanban board where you visualize the different stages of the workflow.
+By doing so, you will be able to acquire a clear understanding of your team’s capacity and see where value is created.

 Simply, the application of WIP limits creates from Kanban an efficient pull system that will help you organize work better and prevent team members from overburdening.